 Welcome to the Department of Plant Sciences

-The Department of Plant Sciences welcomes Dr. Bingcan Chen in the position of assistant professor in food and cereal chemistry.
+The Department of Plant Sciences welcomes Dr. Anuradha Vegi in the position of assistant professor of practice in the Cereal and Food Sciences program

 Two new woody plant selections were introduced by the North Dakota Agricultural Experiment Station and the NDSU Research Foundation in 2015.
 Lavaburst™ Ohio Buckeye is a narrow, upright, northern hardy selection that maintains a bright green summer color, changing to orange-red in autumn.
 September Flare™ Sugar Maple is a very winter hardy selection noted for its reliable, early annual display of radiant orange-red to red fall color.
 The selections were developed by the NDSU Woody Plant Improvement program under the direction of Dr. Todd West and research specialist Greg Morgenson.